EconometricInstitute/feb22012-programming-website/data/sessions-and-support.md

 Lecture videos emphasize important theory.
 Before or afterwards you can read about this material on the website.
 In FEB22012 and FEB22012X you can use tutorials to get help and ask questions about the assignments while working on them.
-In FEB61003 there are question hours available for support.
+In FEB61003 there are question hours available by request via e-mail.
 Also, in order to be succesful in the assignments, it is vital to use the automated feedback provided by Codegrade.
 It is therefore important to start working on assignments early, so you have enough time to process the feedback.
 This also allows you to ask specific questions if you are attending tutorials.
 Assignments that are not able to pass the automated feedback do not get points.
 When working on assignments, make sure you understand how the discussed theory is brought to practice.
 This is important for the exam.
 There are some self checks on the different pages of this website that can also be used to prepare for the exam.
 There are also practice exams available.